CER-REC/conditions/app/components/InstrumentsLegend/BubbleLegend/README.md

 # Bubble Legend

 The Bubble Legend component is a private component used in view 3.
 It displays a title, ellipses, and values from 1 to 1600.

-The ellipses in the legend increase width-wise relative to the sizes in the Bubble Chart.
-The implementation of these ellipses requires feedback from the iLab for cases where:

-  - There is only one bubble with 500 Conditions.
-Should it remain the same size or take up more of the space?
-If it is rescaled, this will require the Legend to rescale as well
-  - There is a Bubble with 2000 Conditions.
-Should the Legend rescale?
-  - Is it the total number of Conditions in each Bubble (ie, 'Gas', 'Power', 'Oil', etc.) or is it each individual Bubble inside the large grey Bubbles?
-This might be an issue with the colour of the ellipses in the Legend
+The scale of the bubbles corresponding with the legend should take precedence over resolving layout concerns and the legend corresponds to individual bubbles.
+Feedback from the design team is needed for whether the legend scales or not.

 ## Requirements